glutanimate/review-feedback/README.md

 <a title="Follow me on Twitter" href="https://twitter.com/intent/user?screen_name=glutanimate"><img src="https://img.shields.io/twitter/follow/glutanimate.svg"></a>
 </p>

-> Intro quip
+> Positive reinforcement for your Anki reviews!

 This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/).
+It provides users with visual **feedback** for reviews by **flashing** a **small transparent image** at the center of the screen that varies between lapses and passed cards.

 ### Table of Contents <!-- omit in toc -->